 The Governing body for Gateways School has overall responsibility for ensuring the safeguarding duties are fully implemented and followed.
 They are responsible for ensuring there are mechanisms in place to assist staff to understand and discharge their role and responsibilities as set out in Part One of KCSIE.
-The governors will ensure that robust internet filters and online monitoring systems are in place to ensure pupils are not able to access harmful or inappropriate material from the school IT system.
+The governors will ensure that robust internet filters and online monitoring systems are in place to ensure pupils are not able to access harmful or inappropriate material from the school IT system, and should be informed in part, by the risk assessment required by the Prevent Duty in order to limit children's exposure to online risks.
+The governing body should consider the number and age range of children, those who are potentially at greater risk of harm and how often they access the IT system.

 The Safeguarding Governor will liaise with the Designated Safeguarding Lead over all matters regarding child protection issues.
 The role is strategic rather than operational, and therefore does not involve practical concerns about individual cases, although individual cases may be discussed.
 They will support the Designated Safeguarding Lead in their role from the perspective of ensuring the allocation of funding and resource is sufficient to meet the current safeguarding and child protection needs.
 They will receive governor safeguarding training upon appointment including on online safety and updated training every three years in line with the whole school staff refresher training.
-Appendix K - Part 1 outlines the role of the Safeguarding Governor.
+Appendix J - Part 1 outlines the role of the Safeguarding Governor.

 The Designated Safeguarding Lead, in consultation with the Safeguarding Governor, will carry out an annual review of safeguarding and child protection procedures to ascertain the efficacy with which the related duties have been discharged.
-A checklist is shown in Appendix K - Part 2 which will be used to show understanding of the procedures by staff.
-In addition, an audit of the Single Central Register (SCR) will be carried out to show compliance, see Appendix K - Part 3.
+A checklist is shown in Appendix J - Part 2 which will be used to show understanding of the procedures by staff.
+In addition, an audit of the Single Central Register (SCR) will be carried out to show compliance, see Appendix J - Part 3.
 These will be presented to the governors as confirmation that it is an accurate reflection of the safeguarding arrangements within the school.

 The governors are responsible for agreeing and ratifying the Safeguarding and Child Protection Policy and Procedures following the annual review and update.
-The Safeguarding Governor will monitor the effectiveness of this and other related safeguarding policies (i.e. online safety, whistleblowing, behaviour etc)
+The Safeguarding Governor will monitor the effectiveness of this and other related safeguarding policies (i.e.: online safety (including filtering and monitoring), whistleblowing, behaviour etc) The Governing Body will ensure that all staff undergo safeguarding and child protection training, including online safety training, as well as having an understanding of the expectations and applicable roles and responsibilities in relation to filtering and monitoring.

 The Governing Body will complete safeguarding and child protection briefing on their strategic roles and responsibilities every three years including online safety training.
 The governing board will ensure that all policies, procedures and training are effective and comply with the law at all times.
-In addition, governing board will ensure that child protection files are maintained as set out in Annex C of KCSiE 2022.
+In addition, governing board will ensure that child protection files are maintained as set out in Annex C of KCSiE 2023.
 They will receive a summary report of safeguarding and child protection matters three times a year, allowing details to be shared, without identification of the child.